Wednesfield: Religion

 The Church of St Thomas is located in the town centre.
 It was originally consecrated in August 1750, as a chapel of ease of St. Peter's Collegiate Church, Wolverhampton and known as the Chapel of St. Thomas in Wednesfield.
 It became a separate parish in 1849.
 It was almost completely destroyed by fire on 18 January 1902, as a result of which the tower is the only remaining part of the original building.
 The church was reconstructed in similar style to the original and continues in active use as a place of worship.

-The Guru Nanak Gurdwara was opened in 1984 and is also located in the town centre, and caters for the local Sikh community, many of whom are descendants of those who immigrated to the area in the 1950s and onwards.
+The Guru Nanak Gurdwara was opened in 1979 and is also located in the town centre, and caters for the local Sikh community, many of whom are descendants of those who immigrated to the area in the 1950s and onwards.
 A part of the Gurdwara suffered fire damage in 2002 so the committee decided to demolish the original building and the rebuild was ready by 2004.
 It has lifts for the elderly.

 Economy

-Wednesfield Village or 'the village' as it is still referred to by many residents) provides a range of shopping, office and community facilities for residents in the north east of Wolverhampton and some adjoining parts of the Metropolitan Borough of Walsall, along with services for the major industrial areas to the south of the town and New Cross Hospital.
-Just to the west of the town centre, there is a large Sainsbury's supermarket and the Bentley Bridge Retail Park.
+Wednesfield Village, or "the village" as it is still referred to by many residents, provides a range of shopping, office and community facilities for residents.
+These are in the north-east of Wolverhampton and some adjoining parts of the Metropolitan Borough of Walsall, along with services for the major industrial areas to the south of the town and New Cross Hospital.
+To the west of the town centre, there is a large Sainsbury's supermarket and the Bentley Bridge Retail Park.
 There is also a retail market.

 Bentley Bridge consistes of both leisure and retail components.
-The leisure component is in the form of a multiplex cinema and bowling alley together with fast food outlets, a pub, numerous restaurants, whilst there is 14,700m² of retail space which includes a fitness gym.
+The leisure component is in the form of a multiplex cinema and bowling alley, together with fast food outlets, a pub and numerous restaurants; there is 14,700 m2 of retail space which includes a fitness gym.

 The proximity to Wolverhampton city centre has been a major constraint on retail economic growth within the town.
-Wednesfield is part of a network of lower order Black Country town centres, providing principally convenience shopping facilities for a local catchment area and it is surrounded by centres with a similar role including Bilston to the south, Willenhall to the south east and Bloxwich to the east.
+Wednesfield is part of a network of lower order Black Country town centres, providing principally convenience shopping facilities for a local catchment area and it is surrounded by centres with a similar role including Bilston to the south, Willenhall to the south-east and Bloxwich to the east.